lee-zhg/devops101/Lab1/README.md

 15. Click `Save Integration`.
 This bring you back to the `Overview` page.

-## Review and Debug the Toolchain
+## Run and Debug the Toolchain

-You review and debug the `Toolchain` in the section.
+You run and debug the `Toolchain` in the section.

 1. The `CODE` tile links to your source code repository.